Subscribe To This Site

 Exercise and Sleep

 Exercise and sleep - you can't have one without the other.
 When I started developing sleep problems, I didn't need anyone to tell me that I needed to exercise more.
 Long days of commuting to work and sitting at a desk all day looking at a computer screen contributed to my sleep problems.
-By the time I got home in the evening I was too tired to exercise or left me worried that exercise too close to bedtime would contribute to more problems falling asleep.

 When I reduced my days commuting to work and started training for a half marathon, I found that sleep came to me, oh so sweetly.